starx/Insomnia-Plugin-Faked-Moment/README.md

 # Insomnia plugin: Faked moment

 This builds on top of [faker](https://insomnia.rest/plugins/insomnia-plugin-faker) plugin.
-Whenever a date value is generated using faker, it uses that value and passes that to moment.js exposing its API to be used.
+Whenever a date value is generated using faker, it passes the result to moment.js exposing its API which can be invoked via JSON format.

-## Common Use cases

-1. Formatting the date.
+## Supported features (so far)

+* Format

+      {"format":"YYYY-MM-DD"}